Cray-HPE/docs-csm/operations/network/management_network/aruba/ncns_on_install.md

 # NCNs on Install

-Use this procedure to verify the DNSMASQ config file on the NCNs is accurate.
+Use this procedure to verify that the DNSMASQ configuration file on the NCNs is accurate.

 ## Procedure

-1. Verify the DNSMASQ config file matches what is configured on the switches.
+1. Verify that the DNSMASQ configuration file matches what is configured on the switches.

-    The following is a DNSMASQ config file for the Metal network (VLAN1).
+    The following is a DNSMASQ configuration file for the Metal network (`VLAN1`).
     The router is `10.1.0.1`, which has to match what the IP address is on the switches doing the routing for the Metal (MTL) network.

     Example MTL DNSMASQ file: